How to report misconduct by a UNHCR, United Nations or associated worker

 UNHCR is striving to address concerns by ensuring that reporting mechanisms are known, accessible and trusted, and that victims who report sexual misconduct feel safe and protected.
 UNHCR has a survivor-centred approach that places the rights and protection of victims, survivors and persons directly affected at the centre of our actions.
 Actions include improving the experience of recourse, providing better medical and psycho-social support, strengthening our policies, and developing additional protective measures for those who have experienced or witnessed such abuses.

-How to report misconduct or sexual exploitation and abuse?
+How to report misconduct or sexual exploitation and abuse by humanitarian workers?

 Reports of misconduct by a UNHCR staff member, United Nations staff member, or anyone with a contractual link to the United Nations (for example, NGO staff), can be made directly to the UNHCR’s Inspector General’s Office (IGO).